Zsailer/python-for-scientists/docs/_pages/kernels.rst

    conda create -n master-blaster python=3.6 numpy pandas matplotlib ipykernel

-Why did I add ``ipykernel`` to the package list?
+Why did I add ``ipykernel`` to
+:ref:`Why all the negativity around Matplotlib? <faq matplotlib>`the package list?
 That's so we can make an ipython kernel in the next step!

 Making an ipython kernel